temujin9/mezovy/b-plot.md

 - The drow side of the marriages inherit the throne after their half-elven children "die without issue" (herbal abortifacients, murders).

 # Antagonists
-- Each month, each major antagonist advances plots abstractly by 1d3-1 points (or GM fiat)
+- Each so often, each major antagonist advances plots abstractly by 1d3-1 points (or GM fiat)
-- If PCs delivered them a setback this month, no advancement, and -1 points instead
+- If PCs delivered them a setback this period, no advancement, and -1 points instead
 - If the antagonist instead got aid from the PCs, normal advancement +1
 - At 10 points, have background bad thing happen and subtract 10 points
 - This ratchets up the losses as time progresses, but let PCs decide where to focus

 ## Vasilisa
-- Plot points: 0
+- Plot points: 3
-- Advances her plots by 2d3-2 each month
+- Advances her plots by 2d3-2 each period
-- Currently will spend 1 point for random advance in flowers, or 3 for targeted
+- Currently will spend 1 point per targeted advance

 The Lady Fair desires a wedding with Koschei, to advance past hag to full outsider.
 To this end she has proposed by opening a temporary gate to the Abyss, causing the Dearth while sending a messenger to his court, and promising to open permanent ones as a dowry.
 She awaits his reply in her kingdom on the plane of air, from where she is stirring up trouble with three mortal lords (King Cold, Ukpik, and The Traitor).